Editor’s Note: This post has been updated with fresh content and links to better serve readers like you. 😉

 Use keywords and ad copy that mirror the products or offers in your Facebook campaign, and make sure to monitor it closely for ROI.

-Don’t Ignore These Tried-and-True Techniques
+Don’t Sleep On Tried-and-True Techniques

 1) A/B Test As Much As Humanly Possible

-In case you need a refresher, split testing on Facebook allows you to create and test the performance of different versions of an ad or ad set.
+Split testing on Facebook allows you to create and test the performance of different versions of an ad or ad set.
 Facebook runs both ad versions to your specified target audience and delivers the data you need to determine the variations with optimal performance.

 This feature requires you to choose a single variable—image, copy, placement, etc.—to test.
 Once you choose the A/B test option, Facebook automatically fills your ad with the exact same info. (except for the variable you’re testing).